Characterisation of individual gates using twirling circuits: Results

 First, consider an auxiliary ququart to compute the matrix

-where \(P_i\) are introduced in Eq.~\eqref{eq:pauli_elements}.
+where \(P_i\) are Pauli operators introduced in~\eref{eq:pauli_elements}.
 For the second part of the twirl, the matrix is

-with \(T\) defined in Eq.~\eqref{eq:t-gate}.
+with \(\auxt\) defined in~\eref{eq:t-gate}.
 Thus, the complete gate is

-A simple computation using Lemma~\ref{lemma:2} shows that the using \(W\) in Eq.~\eqref{eq:twirl_composition} any input channel is transformed into its corresponding twirl by \(U(2)\).
-In the following section, I use \(W\), in a supermap, to introduce a scheme to characterise noisy qubit gates.
+A simple computation using Lemma~\ref{lemma:2} shows that using \(\twirlmatw\) in~\eref{eq:twirl_composition}, any input channel is transformed into its corresponding twirl by \(\unimat(2)\).
+This is our main contribution.
+We thus have shown that it is possible to perform a twirl over any channel using a fixed circuit.
+Furthermore, by exploiting a coset structure, the twirl requires fewer wires.
+This is relevant to the many tasks~\cite{Elben2022} that use randomisation as a step in the implementation of the protocol.
+In the following section, we use \(\twirlmatw\) in a supermap to introduce a scheme to characterise noisy qubit gates.